The Sefaria Linker API

 "context_type":null // associated type of context for `context_ref`.

-The POST data field text should be formatted as follows:
+The POST data field text should be formatted in the following manner:

 {